Adnan525/etlpipelinecanberraweather/README.md

+# Data preparation:
 A few of the datasets has date set as US-date format, at the beginning of the data cleansing process all Date columns from each 39 file has been converted into R default YYYY-MM-DD format.

-# Summary :
+# Summary:
 We start with exploring the data.
 Adding all the data to a single data frame.
 Make necessary changes to the data type in the data frame.
 Drop any column that has no value.
 Drop any column that has more than 90% NA values.
 Replace NA values from all numeric columns with median values.
 Create a month and year columns.
 Assign levels to the month and column.
 At the end, store the clean data as a csv file.